 - Can I continue to work as a city employee and run for office?

-- If a person owns a business in a particular Aldermanic District, but does not live in that District, can the owner still sign the nomination petition?
+- If a person owns a business in a particular Aldermanic/School Board District, but does not live in that district, can the owner still sign the nomination petition?

 No, only persons residing in the Aldermanic/School Board District may sign the nomination petition.

 - Do I, as the candidate, have to turn in my nomination petition forms?

 - Dropping off the nomination petition forms does not necessarily have to be done by the candidate; someone else can drop them off.
 However, the candidate is responsible for the accuracy and completeness of all forms submitted on his or her behalf.

-- Are the mayoral and aldermanic races partisan or non-partisan?
+- Are the mayoral, aldermanic and School Board races partisan or non-partisan?